martis42/depend_on_what_you_use/README.md

 If your project is impacted by this edge case, you can try some mitigation strategies:

-- You can use the `experimental_no_preprocessor` DWYU aspect option to disable preprocessing.
+- You can use the `no_preprocessor` DWYU aspect option to disable preprocessing.
   As long as you don't use select statements to dynamically switch between different dependencies for your targets this still allows a proper DWYU analysis.
 - You can use `--cxxopt=-DSomeMacro=42` to manually set the missing macro via Bazel to make it known to Bazel.
   This works best if you define a Bazel config for execution the DWYU aspect and make the cxxopt part of the config.